exonum/exonum-doc/src/architecture/services.md

 is recorded under [the string service identifier](#service-identifiers) in the configuration.
-The resulting initial configuration is augmented by non-service parameters (such as public keys of the validators) and is recorded in the genesis block, hence the method name.
+The resulting initial configuration is augmented by non-service parameters (such as public keys of the validators) and is recorded in the genesis block.

 The default trait implementation returns `null` (i.e., no configuration).
 It must be redefined for services that have global configuration parameters.